 The 1870s foyer floor was fully restored, plaster repairs and painting, carpets and carpeting installed, antique chandeliers, newly upholstered furniture, draperies, etc. were installed to showcase the period and artifacts to allow this prestigious home to, once again, be the center of important activities in the President’s Neighborhood.

-Bruce White / © White House Historical Association
+Photography: Bruce White / © White House Historical Association